 Wisconsin residents may obtain a Community User Card at the Circulation Desk upon payment of a $20 fee for a 2-year card and presentation of a form of picture ID.
 The Community User Cards are nontransferable.
 Community users may have up to 25 items checked out at a time.
 Please see Loan Periods.
 Renewals must be made in person at the library's Circulation Desk.
 Inter-library loan privileges are not included with community patron cards.

 If McIntyre Library has materials you would like to use but you are unable to come into the library, you may be able to borrow items through the inter-library loan service at your institution's library or your local public library.
-If you are a student at another UW-campus, you may be able to borrow the item through Universal Borrowing (UB).
+If you are a student at another UW-campus, you may be able to borrow the item through UW Request.
 Please check with your library about the availability of these services.

 In addition to using resources within the building, you may search the McIntyre Library online catalog remotely.